lane-neuro/research-analytics-suite/neurobehavioral_analytics_suite/analytics/preloaded/README.md

 <!-- ABOUT THE PACKAGE -->
 ## About The Package

-The `preloaded` package within the Analytics package contains preloaded transformation functions and utilities to be used within the NeuroBehavioral Analytics Suite (NBAS).
+The `preloaded` package within the `analytics` package contains preloaded transformation functions and utilities to be used within the NeuroBehavioral Analytics Suite (NBAS).
 This package serves as a repository for various built-in transformations that can be applied to data points in neurobehavioral analytics projects.

 ### Subpackage: transformations
 The `preloaded` package includes the `transformations` subpackage, which contains specific transformation functions.